pyecsca.ec.countermeasures module

 The bit-length to use, if any.

-The underlying scalar multiplier (or another countermeasure).
+The underlying scalar multipliers (or another countermeasure).

 init(params, point, bits=None)[source]